CyberSecuriTim/osTicket-post-install-config/README.md

  - (From the admin panel) Select the "Agents" tab, then the "Teams" tab.
  - Select "Add New Team"
-   - Name this new team "Level II Support"
+   - Name this new team "Online Banking"
+   - Add the admin agent that you are currently using to this team.
+     - You are free to add more agents to this team after we create them later in the lab.
  - Select "Create Team"

 ![image](https://github.com/user-attachments/assets/a61f0d45-5c80-4373-9904-5856aa213e10)

+ -
 </p>

 <h2>